ComplexSecurity/knowledge-base/docs/tools/john.md

 john --format=md5crypt hashes.txt
 ```

->[!info]
+!!! info
->This command tells John the Ripper to specifically use the MD5 hash algorithm when attempting to crack the hashes in `hashes.txt`.
+    This command tells John the Ripper to specifically use the MD5 hash algorithm when attempting to crack the hashes in `hashes.txt`.